Back to California

 World Language Teacher Exchange and Recruitment Law of 1963

-A law that allows teachers in California to exchange positions with teachers from other countries for up to one year.
+A law that allowed teachers to exchange jobs with those from other countries for up to one year.

 Visa sponsors